junxit/us-congress-bills-110/bill.md

   >     - **(i)** *Civil penalties* A money transmitting business or an agent of any such business making a material misrepresentation in a certification referred to in subparagraph (A) shall be subject to the civil penalties prescribed under section 5321 without regard to whether such violation was willful.
   >     - **(ii)** *Criminal penalties* A person who knowingly makes a material misrepresentation in a certification referred to in subparagraph (A) shall be subject to penalties prescribed under section 5322 without regard to whether such violation was willful.
   >   - **(C)** *Rule of construction* No provision of this paragraph shall be construed as requiring any federally insured depository institution to establish, maintain, administer or manage an account for a money transmitting business or an agent of any such business.
-  >   - **(D)** *Reliance for insured depository institutions* A federally insured depository institution shall have no increased liability under this chapter for the failure of any money transmitting business or an agent of any such business to comply with any provision of this section and regulations prescribed under any such provision to the extent that the institution has itself complied with the requirements of this chapter and such regulations.
+  >   - **(D)** *Reliance for insured depository institutions* A federally insured depository institution shall have no liability under this chapter for the failure of any money transmitting business or an agent of any such business to comply with any provision of this section and regulations prescribed under any such provision.
   >   - **(E)** *Federally insured depository institution defined* The term federally insured depository institution means any insured depository institution (as defined in section 3 of the Federal Deposit Insurance Act) and any insured credit union (as defined in section 101(7) of the Federal Credit Union Act).
   > - **(5)** *Paragraph (4) certification*
   >   - **(A)** *Money transmitting business* A certification by a money transmitting business meets the requirement of paragraph (4) if the money transmitting business certifies as follows, to the satisfaction of the Secretary: